8 Ways to Know if You Need a Chatbot For Your Business

 Chatbots can’t bend the rules or handle individual use cases.
 They also have difficulty detecting when a customer is becoming increasingly angry or irate.
 Its social abilities are entirely in your hands.

 Check what types of questions your customers or users ask.
-Are they repetitive and something a chatbot could answer easily, or are they usually specific?
+Are they repetitive and something a chatbot could answer easily, or are they usually specific and personal?

 Will a chatbot cheapen your business?